 Adding Energy Efficiency To Recent Windows

-When it comes to make your existing windows energy efficient, the company suggests you to go with caulking, weather stripping and storm windows along with using window coverings or treatments.
+When it comes to making your existing windows energy efficient, the company suggests you to go with caulking, weather stripping and storm windows along with using window coverings or treatments.

 Installing New Energy Efficient Windows